dotnet/docs/docs/fsharp/using-fsharp-on-azure/index.md

 In the sections below, you will find resources on how to use a range of Azure services with F#.

 > [!NOTE]
-> If a particular Azure service isn't in this documentation set, please consult the C# documentation for that service.
+> If a particular Azure service isn't in this documentation set, please consult either the Azure Functions or .NET documentation for that service.
 Some Azure services are entirely language-independent systems services and require no language-specific documentation, and in this case are not listed here.

 ## Using Azure Virtual Machines with F# #